fikrirazzaq/AndroidArchitecture/README.md

 This project is built with kotlin.
 All data are collected from https://jsonplaceholder.typicode.com/.

-I am implementing modern architecture for Android App.
+I apply modern architecture for Android App in this project.
 This application contains features to retrieve all posts data, view post detail & comments and send new post.
 I'm using [Kotlin Udacity] and [rifqimfahmi]'s repository as reference.
-I am using [git-karma] for commit message conventions.
+In addition, I use [git-karma] for the commit messages conventions.
 There are still room for improvements, so I'm open for any feedback.
 Sharing with one another helps us all grow and learn. ✌️

 ### Api Service